Catalytic converter: Theft

 Because of the external location and the use of valuable precious metals including platinum, palladium and rhodium, catalytic converters are a target for thieves.
 The problem is especially common among late-model pickup trucks and truck-based SUVs, because of their high ground clearance and easily removed bolt-on catalytic converters.
 Welded-on converters are also at risk of theft, as they can be easily cut off.
-The Toyota Prius catalytic converters are also targets for thieves, as their condition tends to be better due to reduced combustion engine operating hours.
+The Toyota Prius catalytic converters are also targets for thieves.
+The catalytic converters of hybrids need more of the precious metals to work properly compared to conventional internal combustion vehicles because they do not get as hot as those installed on conventional vehicles, since the combustion engines of hybrids only run part of the time.

-Pipecutters are often used to quietly remove the converter but other tools such as a portable reciprocating saw can damage other components of the car, such as the alternator, wiring or fuel lines, with potentially dangerous consequences.
+Pipecutters are often used to quietly remove the converter but other tools such as a portable reciprocating saw can damage other components of the car, such as the Oxygen sensor, wiring or fuel lines, with potentially dangerous consequences.

 In 2023, bipartisan legislation to combat catalytic converter theft was introduced in the U.S. Senate.
 The Preventing Auto Recycling Thefts Act (PART Act) would mandate catalytic converters in new vehicles to come with traceable identification numbers.
-Additionally, the legislation would make catalytic converter theft a criminal offense.
+Additionally, the legislation would make catalytic converter theft a federal criminal offense.